Sigmund Freud

 Freud was born to Galician Jewish parents in the Moravian town of Freiberg, in the Austrian Empire.
 He qualified as a doctor of medicine in 1881 at the University of Vienna.
-Upon completing his habilitation in 1885 he was appointed a docent in neuropathology and became an affiliated professor in 1902.
-Freud lived and worked in Vienna having set up his clinical practice there in 1886.
-Following the German annexation of Austria in March 1938 Freud left Austria to escape Nazi persecution.
-He died in exile in the United Kingdom in 1939.
+Upon completing his habilitation in 1885, he was appointed a docent in neuropathology and became an affiliated professor in 1902.
+Freud lived and worked in Vienna, having set up his clinical practice there in 1886.
+Following the German annexation of Austria in March 1938, Freud left Austria to escape Nazi persecution.
+He died in exile in the United Kingdom in September 1939.

-In founding psychoanalysis Freud developed therapeutic techniques such as the use of free association and discovered transference, establishing its central role in the analytic process.
+In founding psychoanalysis, Freud developed therapeutic techniques such as the use of free association, and he established the central role of transference in the analytic process.
 Freud's redefinition of sexuality to include its infantile forms led him to formulate the Oedipus complex as the central tenet of psychoanalytical theory.
-His analysis of dreams as wish-fulfillments provided him with models for the clinical analysis of symptom formation and the underlying mechanisms of repression.
-On this basis Freud elaborated his theory of the unconscious and went on to develop a model of psychic structure comprising id, ego and super-ego.
-Freud postulated the existence of libido, sexualised energy with which mental processes and structures are invested and which generates erotic attachments, and a death drive, the source of compulsive repetition, hate, aggression, and neurotic guilt.
-In his later work Freud developed a wide-ranging interpretation and critique of religion and culture.
+His analysis of dreams as wish fulfillments provided him with models for the clinical analysis of symptom formation and the underlying mechanisms of repression.
+On this basis, Freud elaborated his theory of the unconscious and went on to develop a model of psychic structure comprising id, ego, and superego.
+Freud postulated the existence of libido, sexualised energy with which mental processes and structures are invested and that generates erotic attachments and a death drive, the source of compulsive repetition, hate, aggression, and neurotic guilt.
+In his later work, Freud developed a wide-ranging interpretation and critique of religion and culture.

-Though in overall decline as a diagnostic and clinical practice, psychoanalysis remains influential within psychology, psychiatry, and psychotherapy, and across the humanities.
+Though in overall decline as a diagnostic and clinical practice, psychoanalysis remains influential within psychology, psychiatry, psychotherapy, and across the humanities.
 It thus continues to generate extensive and highly contested debate concerning its therapeutic efficacy, its scientific status, and whether it advances or hinders the feminist cause.
 Nonetheless, Freud's work has suffused contemporary Western thought and popular culture.
 W. H. Auden's 1940 poetic tribute to Freud describes him as having created "a whole climate of opinion / under whom we conduct our different lives".